ry05/ry05.github.io/projects.md

 **The Project Overview :**
 The project finds relevance in analysing the prevelance of areas of high crime rates(called hotspots) in cities.
 Through our work, we have gone a little deeper than conventional studies of criminal activity hotspots and have established a relation that ***If crime can vary across months, across days in the week and even across hours of the very same day; it is definitely a fact that the rate of crime will not remain constant across districts within a city at any point of time.
 Some may face greater vulnerabilities to criminal activity than others.*** Based on this idea, we put together a predictive modelling study that helped create a model that would be able to predict the relative susceptibilities of districts in a city based on past crime records in these regions at given time points(a time point is made up of hour, day and month).

 Our final work also took shape as a conference paper at CSITSS 2019 held at RVCE, Bengaluru, Karnataka, India.
+This paper won the "Best Paper" award at the same conference.

 **The Links to the Project :**
 The project's detailed code and related documentation can be found here

 - [Github Repository](https://github.com/ry05/Criminal-Activity-Hotspots)

-**Reason for the Project's proximity to my Heart**
-- Socially-relevant project work
-- First published research paper
-- Won the "Best Paper" award at CSITSS 2019
+**Keywords :** Data for Social Good; Machine Learning

 ---